TWOdunlami/Everyday-Veggie-Recipe/README.md

 >Development Notes:
 - _mainDARK_ & _mainPAGE_ images in the images folder for The Odin Veggie Recipes landing page  is from source link [Open Source link](https://cdn.pixabay.com/photo/2017/11/27/14/24/pumpkin-2981429_960_720.jpg)
-- _Bean Avacado_, _Bean Quinoa_, _Jollof Mushroom_, and _Veggie Bowl_ images are solely owned by me and taken from my personal device.
+- _Bean Avacado_, _Bean Quinoa_, _Jollof Mushroom_, _Pita Pocket Chickpea Salad_, _VeggieMedley_ and _Veggie Bowl_ images are solely owned by me and taken from my personal device.
 Referenced photos were edited using Powerpoint and AdobeXD.
 - FIGMA was used to style the overall project [Odin Veggie Recipe](https://www.figma.com/proto/OVvHkdQlcwJ9VGRg3FWubX/Odin-Veggie-Recipe?node-id=25%3A13&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=25%3A13).
 - Visual Presentation of the expected final project.
 [![Odin Veggie Recipes](images/veggieTemplate.png "Odin Veggie Recipes")](https://www.figma.com/proto/OVvHkdQlcwJ9VGRg3FWubX/Odin-Veggie-Recipe?node-id=25%3A13&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=25%3A13)